fastats/fastats/.github/CONTRIBUTING.md

 Such install will ensure that all requirements are met, and that the changes to `fastats` code are immediately visible.

+#### IDEs

+Advanced IDEs, such as PyCharm, will allow you to create the virtualenv using GUI and pointing the project interpreter at it.
+All you have to do then is fire up the terminal in the IDE, ensure you're in venv and run `pip install -e .[dev]`.
+This should enable things like `right-click -> run py.test` etc.

 #### windows